efdevcon/DIPs/DIPs/DIP-5.md

 ## Summary

-Status wants to offer to Devcon attendees a keycard (https://get.keycard.tech/) coming preloaded with crypto assets (e.g NFTs and ERC-20).
-It can be used at Devcon to easily (at the tap of a card) collect more assets, prove ownership of them, and transfer them.
+Status wants to offer to Devcon attendees a keycard (https://get.keycard.tech/).
+This card:
+- is a hardware wallet with a face value of 29$
+- helps user downloads status app, which can be used on the show
+- allows any dApp developer to develop applications that interface with the card with the tap of the card on the browser

+Such a dApp could be a redeem dApp, developped by Status, this dApp allowing users to retrieve assets coming preloaded with the card on the wallet of their choice.

 ## Abstract

 Keycard is an open source implementation to enable smartcards in the crypto space.
 The framework allows to use smartcards both as highly secure hardware wallets with one's phone, and as super simple to use (think: one tap) devices that can be tapped on someone else's phone to sign a transaction, opening up a variety of use cases.

-A Devcon attendee (using Android) would be handed over a keycard when checking in at Devcon.
-This keycard will be printed with some indication of which assets are offered with the card.
+A Devcon attendee (using Android or iOS) would be handed over a keycard when checking in at Devcon.
+If relevant, this keycard will be printed with some indication of which assets are offered with the card.
 The user then can:
 - download & onboard Status app.
 As part of this onboarding the user would import an existing or create a ethereum account
-- retrieve preloaded assets that come with the card (e.g POAP token, Status SNT token that would come as a gift, etc) to the wallet of their choice
+- if relevant, retrieve preloaded assets that come with the card (e.g POAP token, Status SNT token that would come as a gift, etc) to the wallet of their choice
-- tap the card to partner projects to collect NFTs or prove ownership of NFTs (think: use your card to redeem some swag, or to attend a given event)
+- tap the card to partner projects that developped a dApp interacting with the card
-- use keycard for payments (e.g for catering).
-Payments may or may not be possible depending on when the event takes place in 2021
 - after the show he can use keycard as secure hardware wallet with status app

-The same experience can be enabled for iOS users, depending on when the event takes place in year 2021.
+Catering or purchases with Keycard is not considered in this proposal.

 ## Motivation & Rationale

 Bringing in a simple physical device that holds a private key (unique to each attendee) and that can sign transactions is enabling a smoother and faster user experience to interact with the blockchain.
 The user doesn't need to open up a wallet on his phone, or a dApp browser, he just need to tap his card on the right dApp handed over to him on a phone for instance.

-Example: project X wants to offer a NFT or ERC20 to some attendees that come on their booth, without keycard a user needs to go to a app, copy/paste his wallet address (super cumbersome) or use a web3 browser, to finally get the assets.
-With keycard project X can have a dApp running on one of their phone, and ask attendees to simply tap their card on the phone.

 Moreover, offering keycard will strongly incitate attendees to onboard status (to retrieve their offered preloaded assets, or to pay if payments is part of the experience) and thus other status features can be leveraged:
 - chat: channels QR code can be printed on conference rooms to enable attendees to comment the presentations